Nothing to Regret: Reception

 In Robinson's native New Zealand, "Nothing to Regret" reached number 29 and spent ten weeks on the Official New Zealand Music Chart.
-It later achieved a gold certification from Recorded Music NZ (RMNZ).
+It later achieved a double platinum certification from Recorded Music NZ (RMNZ).
 The song attained similar commercial success in Australia, where it peaked at number 27, spent twelve weeks on the ARIA Top 50 Singles chart and was certified platinum by the Australian Recording Industry Association (ARIA).
 "Nothing to Regret" was shortlisted in July 2018 as one of the 20 songs in the run for the 2018 APRA Silver Scroll Award, although the award ultimately went to Marlon Williams's "Nobody Gets What They Want Anymore" (2018).
 "Nothing to Regret" was also nominated for Vodafone Single of the Year at the 2018 New Zealand Music Awards, but lost to Drax Project's "Woke Up Late" (2017).

 Music video and live performances

 The music video for the song was released on 23 February 2018 and was directed by Morgan Gruer.
 It was filmed in Los Angeles.
 Robinson stated after the song was finished, it was sent to different companies "to come up with a treatment" and that Gruer and her team's idea was "everything [Robinson] had envisioned [the video] to be".
 Half of the video shows Robinson singing and dancing in a room by herself, while the other half depicts her being dressed up among "her best pals and beer".
 She revealed to Refinery29 that the people with whom she was partying in the visual were "found over in Los Angeles" and that according to her "they are symbolic of wanting that company and wanting people around you".
 Reilly called the music video "a fun celebration of these joyous nights" and praised the attire chosen.
 Music Feeds deemed it "emotive".

 On 28 March 2018, Robinson performed "Nothing to Regret" at Radio New Zealand's Auckland studios.
 In April of the same year, she gave an acoustic rendition of "Nothing to Regret" for MTV Australia.
 Robinson sang it during Mike Hosking's show at Newstalk ZB in May 2018.
 On 25 July 2018, the singer performed the song at Sony Music Australia's studios during a studio session.
 She sang the track at the 2018 New Zealand Music Awards on 15 November 2018.